aws-samples/shopfloor-connectivity/docs/README.md

 Additional settings can be set for the actual configured writer.
 For the AWS CloudWatch Metrics writer, a section named "CloudWatch" can be added with the following properties:

 -   CredentialProviderClient: name of a configured client in the AwsIotCredentialProviderClients section of the SFC configuration to use to obtain credentials to put metrics data.
 (The role used for the client must give permission for calls to the PutMetricData API call for the AWS CloudWatch service).
-If no client is configured the AWS Java SDK credential provider chain is used (<https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain>).
+If no client is configured the [AWS Java SDK credential provider chain is used](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain).
 -   Region: Region used for the AWS CloudWatch Service
 -   Interval: Interval in seconds to write to AWS CloudWatch.
 Metrics are written at least once with this interval or earlies if the maximum of 1000 data points or the configured buffer size is reached.
 -   BatchSize: Size of the buffer used to store datapoints before these are written to CloudWatch, or earlier if the interval period is reached.

 The following metric values are collected: